Report Analysis AI Tools Compared for Checkable Evidence

 The specific verification method differs by job:

-- Report reading: open the citation and read the passage.
+- Written report: open the citation and read the passage.

-- Dataset analysis: inspect the formula or recalculate a sample.
+- Data file: inspect the formula or redo a sample.

-- BI dashboards: confirm the metric definition and the "as of" date on the underlying data pull.
+- BI dashboard: confirm the metric meaning and data date.

 Report analysis AI tools compared